Twodragon/DFS-packed/README.md

 By Efimochkin Sergey, 597

-Work in progress, may be buggy,
+Work in progress, may be buggy.

 Master and one Slave server are already running on yandex.cloud.